colinl/node-red-contrib-influxdb-backup/README.md

 It creates a backup of the specified database in the configured folder, using `portable` mode.

 See the [Influxdb docs for influxd backup](https://docs.influxdata.com/influxdb/v1.8/administration/backup_and_restore/) in order to understand exactly how influx backup/restore works.
-In particular note the section about configuring `bin-address` in `influxdb.conf`.
+In particular note the section about configuring `bind-address` in `influxdb.conf`.
+The node has been tested using influxdb 1.8.0.

 ## Install

-Use the Node-RED `Manage Palette` command or run the following in your Node-RED user directory (typically `~/.node-red`):
+Use the Node-RED `Manage Palette` menu option or run the following in your Node-RED user directory (typically `~/.node-red`):

     npm install node-red-contrib-influxdb-backup

-## Configuration
+## Configuration and Inputs

 ### Folder
-The destination folder, may be configured as a string or as a message attribute.
+The destination folder for the backup files, may be configured as a string or as a message attribute.

 ### Database
 The database to be backed up, may be configured as a string or as a message attribute.
+If this is missing or an empty string then all databases are backed up.

 ### Host
 The hostname or IP address of the machine running influxdb.
 Defaults to `locahost`.
 May be configured as a string or as a message attribute.